-If you are planning on visiting a place which is calm and serene then Yuksom is worth giving a shot.
+If you are planning on visiting a place that is calm and serene then Yuksom is worth giving a shot.
 The word Yuksom, in its essence, means a meeting place of three learned monks!
 We bet you didn't know that and it is interesting to know, isn’t it?
-This popular Indian travel getaway is situated on the western side of Sikkim and is a place that holds quite a great significance when it comes to exploring this region’s culture and traditions.
+This popular Indian travel getaway is situated on the western side of Sikkim and is a place that holds quite great significance when it comes to exploring this region’s culture and traditions.

 You can visit this place all year round.
 However, the months from March to June and September to October would be an ideal time to visit Yuksom.
 During the summer season, the temperature remains quite pleasant offering picturesque beauty to the tourists.
 During the monsoon season, the paths and rocks become quite slippery, thus, it is not advised to travel here during the monsoon season.
 And during the winter season, the weather becomes very chilled and those who like winters must give it a try.

 This lake is located in western Gangtok.
 It is situated at a height of around 6,000 ft and being one of the largest lakes in the town, this place attracts a great number of tourists on an annual basis.
 If you want to explore something really unique then what this place has to offer you is nothing but scoops of happiness.

 The Monastery is all about remembering the renowned Buddhist Guru, Padmasambhava.
 This building is also quite famous for its profound architecture.
 Being a melting pot of culture and religion this is a must-visit for any spiritual enthusiast.

 This monastery was built sometime around 1701.
 Visiting here you will find that the interiors of this monastery have been very beautifully painted and carved with Buddhist designs.